-Murder mystery dinner parties usually need an organiser or host to make them happen.
+Host a murder mystery dinner party, they said.
+Murder mystery dinner parties usually need an organiser or host to make them happen, unless you are joining a singles party.
 Here’s a little insight into what goes into hosting a Murder Mystery Guide Experience so you know what to expect come your turn!

 Together with legendary luxury wedding and corporate event organisers Petals Group, I recently hosted a night a mystery as a birthday celebration for a group of friends.
 They opted to play our flagship Print-and-Play game, which we hosted at Petals’ Prohibition Club in Woodstock, Cape Town.